Ztaeyn/niceties_collection/README.md

   * Add this as an action to generate a random (predefined list) color of the light(s).
 * automatic_light_with_dim.yaml
   * My own automatic lights by motion, where current brightness state is saved, lights are dimmed down, then previous brightness state restored at the next motion.

+Node Red Flows:
+* notify_persons_at_home.yaml
+  * Send notifications only to the residents currently at home.
+E.g. the washer is done, fridge is left open.